 If a person fails to reach the required competence a diver assessment organisation will refuse to award the qualification.
 If this happens the person can appeal within 28 days for a review of the decision using the assessment organisation’s appeals procedure.

-The following medical conditions may prevent you from diving or restrict the type of diving that you do:
+The following medical conditions may prevent you from diving or restrict the type of diving you can do (the list is not exhaustive):

 Before beginning training and or assessment you must pass an initial medical examination carried out by an AMED to ensure you are medically fit to dive.
 The AMED also needs to make you aware of any underlying health problems, which could affect your fitness in the future.
 If you pass the medical you will be issued with a certificate of medical fitness to dive, which is valid for up to 12 months.
 This must be renewed annually and will include a fitness test.